 Different Types of concrete slabs in construction:-

 There are 16 different types of Slabs in Construction.
 Some of them are outdated and many of them are frequently used everywhere.
-In this article, ill give a detailed explanation of each slab where to use particular slab.
+In this article, ill give a detailed explanation of each slab and where to use a particular slab.
 Below are the types of concrete slabs.

 Since this is a lengthy article, we have created a table of contents below for easy navigation.

 - Different Types of concrete slabs in construction:-

 - Flat Slabs are used at:

 - Advantages of Flat Slab: